svv28/mon_IXO/readme.md

 sudo systemctl enable --now telegraf sudo systemctl is-enabled telegraf

-# make the telegraf user sudo and adm to be able to execute scripts as Evmos user
+# make the telegraf user sudo and adm to be able to execute scripts as IXO user
 sudo adduser telegraf sudo
 sudo adduser telegraf adm
 sudo -- bash -c 'echo "telegraf ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers'